Introduction to clarithmetic II: The soundness of

-To prove (\ref{m29a}), let us consider any (legal and ``reasonable'') play by any machine ${\cal H}\in\{{\cal N}'_0,{\cal K}'_1,\ldots,{\cal K}'_k\}$, and answer the following question: How many different configurations are there that may emerge in the play?
+\begin{proof} Consider any play by any machine ${\cal H}_n\in\{{\cal H}_0,\ldots,{\cal H}_k\}$, where both players have played legally and reasonably, and answer the following question: How many different configurations of ${\cal H}_n$ are there that may emerge in the play?
 There are at most $\mathfrak{s}$ possibilities for the state of such a configuration.
 These possibilities are accounted for by the 1st of the five factors of $\mathfrak{L}$.
-Next, in view of (\ref{m29aa}), there are at most $\phi\bigl(\eta(\mathfrak{l})\bigr)$ possible locations of the work-tape head.
+Next, in view of Lemma \ref{m29aa}, there are at most $\phi\bigl(\eta(\mathfrak{l})\bigr)$ possible locations of the work-tape head.
 This number is accounted for by the 2nd factor of $\mathfrak{L}$.
-Next, in view of (\ref{m29aaa}), there are at most $2\mathfrak{d} \eta(\mathfrak{l})\plus 2\mathfrak{d}\plus 1$ possible locations of the run-tape head,\footnote{Remember that a scanning head of an HPM can never move beyond the leftmost blank cell.} and this number is accounted for by the 3rd factor of $\mathfrak{L}$.
-Next, in view of (\ref{m29aa}), obviously there are at most $\mathfrak{q}^{\phi(\eta(\mathfrak{l}))}$ possible contents of the work tape, and this number is accounted for by the 4th factor of $\mathfrak{L}$.
-Finally, in view of (\ref{m29aaa}), there are at most $\mathfrak{q}^{2\mathfrak{d} \eta(\mathfrak{l})\iplus 2\mathfrak{d}\iplus 1}$ possible contents of the run tape, and this number is accounted for by the 5th factor of $\mathfrak{L}$.
+Next, in view of Lemma \ref{m29aaa}, there are at most $2\mathfrak{d} \eta(\mathfrak{l})+ 2\mathfrak{d}+ 1$ possible locations of the run-tape head,\footnote{Remember that a scanning head of an HPM can never move beyond the leftmost blank cell.
+So, ``$2\mathfrak{d} \eta(\mathfrak{l})+ 2\mathfrak{d}$'' is to account for the position spelled on the tape, and ``$+1$'' is to account for the possibility of visiting the blank cell following that position.} and this number is accounted for by the 3rd factor of $\mathfrak{L}$.
+Next, in view of Lemma \ref{m29aa}, obviously there are at most $\mathfrak{q}^{\phi(\eta(\mathfrak{l}))}$ possible contents of the work tape, and this number is accounted for by the 4th factor of $\mathfrak{L}$.
+Finally, in view of Lemma \ref{m29aaa}, there are at most $\mathfrak{q}^{2\mathfrak{d} \eta(\mathfrak{l})+ 2\mathfrak{d}+ 1}$ possible contents of the run tape, and this number is accounted for by the 5th factor of $\mathfrak{L}$.
 Thus, there are at most $\mathfrak{L}$ possible configurations.
-Now, consider the scenario where the adversary of $\cal H$ makes no moves beginning from a clock cycle $c$.
-Assume, for a contradiction, that $\cal H$ makes a move $\alpha$ at some time $d$ with $d\mgreater c\plus \mathfrak{L}$.
-Since there are fewer that $d\minus c$ configurations, some configuration should repeat itself between the steps $c$ and $d$.
-In other words, $\cal H$ is in an infinite loop.
-Hence, it will make the same move $\alpha$ over and over again, which means that $\cal H$ does not play legally (there are at most $\mathfrak{d}$ legal moves by $\pp$ in the play), contrary to our assumptions.
-This completes our proof of claim (\ref{m29a}).
+Now, consider the scenario where the adversary of ${\cal H}_n$ makes no moves beginning from a clock cycle $c$.
+Assume, for a contradiction, that ${\cal H}_n$ makes a move $\alpha$ at some time $d$ with $d> c+ \mathfrak{L}$.
+Since there are fewer that $d- c$ configurations, some configuration should repeat itself between the steps $c$ and $d$.
+In other words, ${\cal H}_n$ is in an infinite loop.
+Hence, it will make the same move $\alpha$ over and over again, which means that ${\cal H}_n$ does not play legally (there are at most $\mathfrak{d}$ legal moves by $\pp$ in the play), contrary to our assumptions. \end{proof}